Energy policy of the United States: Loan guarantees

-Renewable portfolio standard
+Renewable energy

+In the United States, the share of renewable energy in electricity generation has grown to 21% by 2020.
+Oil use is expected to decline in the US because of increasing vehicle efficiency and replacement of crude oil by natural gas as a feedstock for the petrochemical sector.
+One forecast is that the rapid uptake of electric vehicles will reduce oil demand drastically by 80% lower in 2050 compared with today.

 A Renewable Portfolio Standard (RPS) is a state/local mandate that requires electricity providers to supply a minimum amount of power from renewable sources, usually defined as a percentage of total energy production.

 Biofuels

 The federal government offers many programs to support the development and implementation of biofuel-based replacements for fossil fuels.

-Landowners and operators who establish, produce, and deliver biofuel crops may qualify for partial reimbursement of startup costs as well as annual payments.
+Landowners and operators who establish, produce, and deliver biofuel crops may qualify for partial reimbursement of startup costs as well as for annual payments.
 Loan guarantees help finance development, construction, and retrofitting of commercial-scale biorefineries.
-Grants aid building demonstration scale biorefineries and scaling up of existing biorfineries.
+Grants help build demonstration-scale biorefineries and also help scale up existing biorefineries.
 Loan guarantees and grants support the purchase of pumps that dispense ethanol-including fuels.

 Production support helps makers expand output.
 Tax credits support the purchase of fueling equipment (gas pumps) for specific fuels including some biofuels.

 Education grants support training the public about biodiesel.
 Research, development, and demonstration grants support feedstock development and biofuel development.

-Grants support research, demonstration, and deployment projects to replace buses and other petroleum-fueled vehicles with biofuel or other alternative fuel-based vehicles including necessary fueling infrastructure.
+Grants support research, demonstration, and deployment projects to replace buses and other petroleum-fueled vehicles with biofuel or other alternative fuel-based vehicles in addition to necessary fueling infrastructure.